 Different Path Emerges

 Readers, keep up to speed on the issues that matter, especially how technology is changing and impacting business and society.
-This will help you ask critical questions on personal data governance through a lens of data ethics, privacy, cybersecurity, and responsible use.
+Doing so can help you ask critical questions on personal data governance, ethics, privacy, cybersecurity, and responsible use.
 Can you afford not to know?